gdbroman/broman.blog/posts/should-you-write-tests.md

 And that is why I think tests' biggest value holds true for solo devs too: namely, *speed*.

 Given you have a long-term vision, tests become a speed insurance: A hedge against debt-induced stagnation.
-They are about front-loading work to insure a high development speed long into the project.
+They are about front-loading work to ensure a high development speed long into the project.

 Anyone can sprint the first 100 meters, but if you're running a marathon, it's ill-advised.